 - Plan Educational Time Fillers: If for whatever reason your child isn’t being assigned a full school day’s worth of work, that is no reason for you to fall behind on your own responsibilities or them to lose out on instructional time.
 During your morning planning sessions, think about how to fill in any extra time with meaningful instruction or practice.
 Find relevant documentaries or YouTube videos, educational video games or academic apps, learning board games, art projects, online fitness programs, or other worthwhile activities.
 Put the ideas on popsicle sticks, and have your children pick randomly, or let them choose the ones they want to do each day.

 - “Take Your Child to Work” at Home: When possible, add to what the school has assigned by allowing your children to be more involved in what you do.
 Explain what you are doing for your job and have your children work alongside you at times.
 Is there anything they can help with that serves a fun, educational purpose?
 Have your children “punch in” when you do, and then make sure that work time is followed by something fun for all of you!

 However you decide to structure your work/home education double duty, be sure to check in with your children regularly, not only when it comes to their academics, but also their social and emotional well-being.
 Hybrid and remote learning can be especially difficult for children who are very social, have executive function difficulties, or are not as comfortable using technology.
 Be sure to pencil in plenty of family time as well so that all this time spent together allows you to create tons of happy family memories.

-Check out our online parent forum for more helpful ideas, as well as our facebook page where many of the Time4Learning members are actively sharing their experiences and advice.
+Check out our facebook page where many of the Time4Learning members are actively sharing their experiences and advice.

 What strategies have worked for you thus far?
 Be sure to share your tips in the comments below.